Oct 17, 2011

 Understanding Professional Services

-Professional services firms (e.g., law, consulting, accounting firms, advertising agencies) deliver products that are almost entirely dependent upon the quality of the employees.
+Professional Services Professional services firms (e.g., law, consulting, accounting firms, advertising agencies) deliver products that are almost entirely dependent upon the quality of the employees.
 Unlike travel, communications, and other services, the quality of the product delivered is a combination of a number of factors-not only the people involved but the underlying technology (quality of the digital cellular connection), equipment (aircraft used), and so on.
 While barriers to entry are high, intangibility of the product is still a problem as is the inseparability of production and consumption, to some extent, as clients have to participate in the creation of tax returns, consulting reports, and other products of professional service firms.
+A high overall level of technical...

 Service Design

-Because services are intangible, they are difficult to describe and, therefore, to design and redesign if a new service is desired.
+Service Design Because services are intangible, they are difficult to describe and, therefore, to design and redesign if a new service is desired.
 Perhaps the best way to understand this is to think of the design of a manufactured item.
 Physical goods can be blueprinted; that is, either on paper or using computer software, the physical nature of the product (width, length, circuitry design, etc.) can be described.
 As a result, physical product attributes can be shown, communicated, and understood easily.
 Service blueprinting involves creating a flowchart that describes the flow of activity from the time the customer first contacts the service provider to the time the customer receives the service.
+An example of a service blueprint is a blueprint for a mail delivery service.
+The process...

 Singapore Airlines

-The Singapore is only 25 percent of the size of the state of Rhode Island, Singapore Airlines is one of the world's ten biggest airlines, as measured in international tons-kilometers of load carried.
+Singapore Airlines The Singapore is only 25 percent of the size of the state of Rhode Island, Singapore Airlines is one of the world's ten biggest airlines, as measured in international tons-kilometers of load carried.
 The airline became successful by concentrating on marketing.
 The goal of the airline's management was to create an international airline with a distinctly Asian personality.
 At the top of the priority list was an emphasis on customer service.
 The company used the island's main natural resource-the natural hospitality of its people-as a competitive advantage.
 Through comfortable seating, free drinks and movie headsets, and the hospitality of its flight attendants, Singapore Airlines has set the world standard for international air travel quality.
+In 1991, the airline...

 Channels of Distribution